thelando618/royal-canin-design-language/README.md

 # Royal Canin Design Language

-This repository contains the development files used to generate the Royal Canin Design Language Portal (2017).
+This repository contains the development files used to generate the Royal Canin Design Language Assets (2017).
 All files are managed via the repo.

 ## Getting Started